hope-data-science/tidyfst/cran-comments.md

 13. Use testthat package to implement unit test for tidyfst
 14. Give sample functions a "by" parameter to sample by group
 15. Correct errors in the English tutorial
+16. Import data.table v1.13.0 and use its new features

 ## 0.9.7
 Date:20200528